busterbn/AI-mancala-opponent/README.md

-# Board Game with AI opponent
+# Play Mancala against my unbeatable AI opponent

-This repository contains the following files with brief explanations:
+## Description
+In this project i build a terminal version of the classic game of mancala and build an unbeatable AI opponent to play against.

+## Repo overview
 ```
 02180-Introduction-to-Artificial-Intelligence
 ├── LICENSE         → Contains the legal licensing information for the project.